the-code-writer/the-code-writer/README.md

 ### Hi there :wave:, I am Douglas

-As a full-stack engineer with over 12 years of experience, I have mastered the art and science of creating engaging and intelligent digital solutions.
-From prototyping to UI/UX design, from machine learning to artificial intelligence, and from frontend to backend development, I have the skills and knowledge to handle any challenge.
-I apply design thinking and emotional intelligence to manage projects and teams effectively and efficiently, ensuring a smooth and successful software development life cycle.
+As a full-stack engineer with over 10 years of experience, I have mastered the art and science of creating engaging and intelligent digital solutions.
+From prototyping to UI/UX design, from machine learning to artificial intelligence, and from frontend to backend development, I have the skills and knowledge to handle technical challenges.
+I use agile (scrum / kanban), design thinking and emotional intelligence to manage projects and teams effectively and efficiently, ensuring a smooth and successful software development life cycle.

 My dream is to create a more open and connected world, where people can collaborate, learn and work using the power and potential of blockchain technology.

 I am always eager to explore new and emerging trends in the distributed space as I am passionate about all things blockchain.
-I possess a Bachelor's in Information Technology and am currently studying a Master's in Computer Science. committed to continuous learning and growth as both a developer and a team leader.
+I possess a Bachelor's in Information Technology and am currently studying a Master of Science in Computer Science (MS-CS) with Colorado Boulder State University. committed to continuous learning and growth as both a developer and a team leader.

 When I’m not working, I enjoy playing chess, fishing and bird watching.